vippsas/vipps-developers/getting-started.md

 * Merchant serial number
 * Credentials for logging into the Vipps test app

-To start testing in the test environment:
+## Start testing in the test environment

 1. Get your test keys.